 “There are so many quiet times you spend as a mother that aren’t glorified but are a foundation for your kids.

 No matter what, there was always a thick safety net under this trapeze.” — Tina Fey, actress and comedian

 All these new experiences are really just ways to teach you to let go

-I may have spent 18 years keeping her safe, making sure she was fed, learned to tie her shoes, taught her to drive, helped her navigate adolescent love, and make it through all the things that were new to her.
+I may have spent 18 years keeping her safe, ensuring she was fed, learning to tie her shoes, teaching her to drive, helping her navigate adolescent love, and making it through all the new things.